Student Charter

 What does selection for a study programme with a quota involve?

 The Selection and Placement Regulations mention what the selection for the study programme entails, including any assessments, and how the selection criteria are weighted.
 The Selection and Placement Regulations contain the general deadlines, the most important time limits and the procedural requirements that apply to all study programmes with quotas.
-Programme-specific information can be found in the departmental Selection and Placement Regulations of the relevant study programme.
+You can find programme-specific information in the relevant study programme.

 Are there any costs involved in a study programme selection procedure?